 - 1. The concept of text in the history of philosophy and science. - 2.
 J. Lotman's concept of text. - 3.
 Monologic and dialogic genres of discourse and their place in culture. - 4.
-The interdisciplinary nature of discurse analysis. - 5.
+The interdisciplinary nature of discourse analysis. - 5.
 The metatheoretical basis of discourse analysis. - 6.
 G. Bachelard and French discourse analysis. - 7.
 Multiperspectival discourse analysis. - 8.
 Research in the field of artificial intelligence and their place in the formation of discourse analysis. - 9.
-Phenomenological sociology and discourse analysis. - 10.
-Ideology as a subject matter of discourse analysis. - 11.
-The concept of language in the scope of discourse analysis. - 12.
-The "pragmatic" turn in linguistics and its significance in the context of discursive analysis of cultural texts. - 13.
-The relevance of structural linguistics for the development of discourse analysis. - 14.
-The relevance of poststructuralism for the development of discourse analysis. - 15.
-The contribution of M. Foucault to the development of discourse analysis. - 16.
-The problems of discourse analysis in the Belarusian philosophy and culturology. - 17.
-The problem of interrelationship between different versions of discourse analysis. - 18.
-The concept of cultural text in the modern culturology. - 19.
-Cultural text as an issue of interdisciplinary studies.
+Phenomenological sociology and discourse analysis. - 10.Psychoanalytic approach to discursive analysis. - 11.
+The concept of semiosphere and discourse analysis. - 12.
+Discursive psychology as a trend in the field of discourse analysis. - 13.Ideology as a subject matter of discourse analysis. - 14.
+The concept of language in the scope of discourse analysis. - 15.
+The -pragmatic" turn in linguistics and its significance in the context of discursive analysis of texts of cultural anthropology.

-- 20. The influence of postmodernist philosophy on the discourse analysis of cultural texts - 21.J.
-Habermas' ideas and their significance in the context of discursive analysis of cultural texts. - 22.J.
-Derrida's ideas and their significance in the context of discursive analysis of cultural texts. - 23.
-J. Lacan's ideas and their significance in the context of discursive analysis of cultural texts. - 24.A.
-Gramsci's ideas and their significance in the context of discursive analysis of cultural texts. - 25.L.
-Altusser's ideas and their significance in the context of discursive analysis of cultural texts. - 26.
-Speech act theory and discourse analysis of cultural texts. - 27.E.
+- 16. The relevance of structural linguistics for the development of discourse analysis. - 17.
+The relevance of poststructuralism for the development of discourse analysis. - 18.
+The contribution of M. Foucault to the development of discourse analysis. - 19.
+The problems of discourse analysis in the Belarusian philosophy and culturology. - 20.
+The problem of interrelationship between different versions of discourse analysis. - 21.
+The concept of cultural text in the modern culturology. - 22.Cultural text as an issue of interdisciplinary studies. - 23.
+The influence of postmodernist philosophy on the discourse analysis of texts of cultural anthropology. - 24.J.
+Habermas' ideas and their significance in the context of discursive analysis of texts of cultural anthropology. - 25.J.
+Derrida's ideas and their significance in the context of discursive analysis of texts of cultural anthropology. - 26.
+J. Lacan's ideas and their significance in the context of discursive analysis of texts of cultural anthropology. - 27.A.
+Gramsci's ideas and their significance in the context of discursive analysis of texts of cultural anthropology. - 28.L.
+Altusser's ideas and their significance in the context of discursive analysis of texts of cultural anthropology. - 29.
+Speech act theory and discourse analysis of texts of cultural anthropology. - 30.E.
 Laclau and Ch.
-Muff's discourse theory and its relevance in the context of cultural texts analysis. - 28.
-Automatic discourse analysis and its role in the study of cultural texts. - 29.
-Discourse analysis of legal cultural texts. - 30.Discourse analysis of political cultural texts. - 31.
-Discourse analysis of cultural texts and linguistics. - 32.
-Meta-methodological aspects of discourse analysis of cultural texts.
+Muff's discourse theory and its relevance in the context of the analysis of texts of cultural anthropology. - 31.Automatic discourse analysis and its role in the study of texts of cultural anthropology. - 32.Discourse analysis of legal cultural texts. - 33.Discourse analysis of political cultural texts. - 34.
+Discourse analysis of texts of cultural anthropology and linguistics. - 35.Meta-methodological aspects of discourse analysis of texts of cultural anthropology.